senolem/Lenovo-P11-Pro-TB-J706F-March-2022-bootloader-twrp-root-debloat/README.md

 - Do initial setup.
 DO NOT RESTORE
 - Install Magisk
 - Update to latest ota through settings (TB-J706F_S630229_220312_ROW), reboot
-- Enter fastboot and enter :
+- Go to bootloader and enter :

 `fastboot flash recovery twrp.img`